 About TB Riggs

-TB Riggs, a winner in the Texas Authors Short Story competition with her tongue in cheek story called 'Texas Voodoo" in the fiction/supernatural category/ has joined Amazon in the world of Fiction Writing as a self-published author.
-A new trend evolving .
+TB Riggs, a winner in the Texas Authors Short Story competition with her tongue in cheek story called 'Texas Voodoo" in the fiction/supernatural category/ has joined Amazon in the world of Fiction Writing.

 "A Light In The Attic," her first novel, is based on a true story told to her by an eighty-three year old woman, thirty-six years ago.

-A volunteer at her Community Center, she is active in helping the homeless.
+A volunteer at her Community Center, TB is active in helping the homeless.
 She enjoys writing Historical Fiction, Clean Historical Romance, Historical Mystery and Supernatural.
 Watch for her newest book coming out later this year called, "A Girl Thought Dead -Vanished Without A Trace."
-And " The Doll Witch Murders" ( A supernatural thriller)
+And " The Doll Witch Murders" ( A supernatural thriller) All written centuries ago.
+Variations, Adaptations, written by TB Riggs

-However, T.B.
-Riggs, does thank all of you personally for reading, or having read her stories.
+T.B.
+Riggs, thanks all of you personally for reading, or having read her stories.

 A Light In The Attic.